 'There's No Good Dust': What Happens After Quartz Countertops Leave The Factory

 Every day, 20 to 30 trucks roll into a factory in Minnesota.
-They're filled with quartz—some of it like a powder, and some of it like sparkling little pebbles, in big white sacks.
+They're filled with quartz — some of it like a powder, and some of it like sparkling little pebbles, in big white sacks.

 "It's about 30 million pounds of quartz a month," says Marty Davis, the CEO of Cambria, a company that manufactures material for kitchen and bathroom countertops.
 "About a million pounds a day."

-All of this quartz gets transformed into a kind of engineered stone that looks like granite and marble, but with more durability and stain-resistance.
-Quartz countertops have really taken off over the last decade, and factories around the world are churning out slabs of the stuff under different brand names.
+All of this quartz gets transformed into a kind of engineered stone that looks like granite and marble, but with more durability and stain resistance.
+Quartz countertops have really taken off over the past decade, and factories around the world are churning out slabs of the stuff under different brand names.

 However, if countertop-making businesses don't follow worker protection rules, cutting these slabs to fit customers' kitchens can release lung-damaging silica dust.